 Unbuffered and Fully-Buffered

 RAM can be either unbuffered or fully-buffered, also known as unregistered or registered.
 Buffered RAM has an extra piece of hardware that unbuffered RAM does not call a register.
 The register is located between the memory and the CPU.
 When running, it will store or “buffer” data before it is sent off to the CPU.
 In systems with large amounts of memory or an extreme need for reliability, buffered RAM is used more often than not, sometimes even in conjunction with ECC RAM.
 Unbuffered RAM, on the other hand, does not have a register to buffer data before it is sent to the CPU.
 Rather than being intended for use in servers or other large systems, unbuffered RAM is perfectly capable in a personal computer.

 Buffered or registered DIMMs are referred to as RDIMMs, while unregistered DIMMs are referred to as UDIMMs.
 When buying RAM this is not a crucial thing to look at but good to know.
 Unbuffered is perfectly fine for a home PC.

 Always check with the documentation from your motherboard first before looking at which RAM you will require.
-Your motherboard will only accept certain frequency of RAM, such as up to DDR3 1600MHz for example.
-If you go an buy a stick of RA that runs at a faster frequency you’ll be forced to run it at a slower pace or it might not work at all.
+Your motherboard will only accept a certain frequency of RAM, such as up to DDR3 1600MHz example.
+If you go and buy a stick of RA that runs at a faster frequency you’ll be forced to run it at a slower pace or it might not work at all.
 Pick slower memory and you will limit your system performance.
-As a general rule of thumb, higher frequency means higher performance, but other factors such as timings weight in too.
+As a general rule of thumb, higher frequency means higher performance, but other factors such as timings weigh in too.

 QVL – Qualified Vendors List